desat08/desat-core/README.md

 ### 2. Community ownership of fee income

 In contrast to other existing trading platforms, Desat allocates all collected fees directly to the community.
 Various roles contributing to the community will share in the revenue.
 Of this income, 60% will be distributed to community developers and operators, ensuring that those who contribute to the development and maintenance of the platform are duly rewarded.
-Additionally, 10% of the income will be used to repurchase Desats platform tokens, which will then be burned.
+Additionally, 10% of the income will be used to repurchase Desat platform tokens, which will then be burned.
 The remaining 30% will be utilized for order placement rewards, incentivizing community users to participate in platform orders and transactions.

 ### 3. Adoption of industry-standard trading fees